rafmosiolek/MPU-Web-Banner-SKYTEST/README.md

-# HTML5 Junior Test

-Create a MPU (300px by 250px) web banner.
+A MPU (300px by 250px) web banner.
 The duration of the banner is limited to 15 seconds.
-You are not required to build an object oriented solution.
-The simpler you make the programming, the easier it will be to complete the task.

 ## Demo